maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 ## 6. Handling missing values

 There are several ways to handle missing values.
-A pretty common ways to do this is to use Forward Filling.
-This simply means that when there is a missing value, you take the previous known value and duplicate it.
+A pretty common way to do this is to use Forward Filling.
+This simply means that when there is a missing value, you take the previously known value and duplicate it.
 This is pretty much the best approximation we can make without any further information.

 ```python
 df = df.fillna(method='ffill')